Here at Prim & Prep, we love beards – though that should be obvious.

 Whether this is dry, biting wind that whips into your face when you step out the front door, to the drying blast of arid, moisture free air-conditioned atmosphere that greets you as you step into the office.

-Harsh soaps and shampoos can also be an underlying cause of itchy, dry skin.
+Harsh soaps and shampoos can also be an underlying cause of itchy, dry beard, or dry skin.

 Spending too much time in a shower or bath that is steaming hot can strip the protective oils right out of your skin too.